-Cost share/Costsharing
+Cost-share/Costsharing

-Cost share or cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., copayment, deductible, and/or coinsurance) for the covered care you receive.
+Cost-share or cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance, and copayments) for the covered care you receive.

 Note: You may have to pay the deductible, coinsurance, and/or copayment amount(s) that apply to your care at the time you receive the services.